 MuseX is an app that utilizes the user’s voice as an instrument to create layered musical tracks.

-Though everyone listens to music, few know how to actually construct a song.
-Some people think you have to master a musical instrument – like the piano – or learn complicated software in order to be able to create music.
+Though everyone listens to music, few know how to construct a song.
+Some people think you have to master a musical instrument – like the piano – or learn complicated software to be able to create music.
 With new technology at our fingertips, it’s time to democratize the music making process.
 With MuseX, making music is no longer limited to composers or musicians.

 SVA MFA Senior Thesis (Individual)